mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 even been detected.

-Cautious use of available sensors can be played out as a game of ‘cat and mouse’ where powered-down ships skulk about, virtually undetected until they reveal themselves with a tell-tale sign: use of active sensors, transponder, manoeuvre drives or firing a weapon, just to name a few.
+Cautious use of available sensors can be played out as a game of ‘cat and mouse' where powered-down ships skulk about, virtually undetected until they reveal themselves with a tell-tale sign: use of active sensors, transponder, manoeuvre drives or firing a weapon, just to name a few.

-Once the battle has been joined, the sensop’s role expands, especially against difficult-to-detect ships.
+Once the battle has been joined, the sensop's role expands, especially against difficult-to-detect ships.
 If a sensop makes a successful Average (8+) Electronics (sensors) check, adjusted by Tech Level and other DMs, the profile and approximate location of an